mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 1. Recommended RTS 1 request per 10 second.

-2. We also need to whitelist your production IP’s to make sure that we receive requests right from you (Please connect your Mercuryo manager and send these IP’s).
+2. Mercuryo also need to whitelist your production IP’s to make sure that Mercuryo receive requests right from you (Please connect your Mercuryo manager and send these IP’s).

 ****
 #### 4.1.
 Get rates mercuryo fees partners fee